vultr/packer-plugin-vultr/website/source/docs/builders/vultr.html.md

 -   `tag` (string) - The tag to assign to this server.

--   `state_timeout` (string) - A duration to wait for the instance to boot or a snapshot to be taken.
+-   `state_timeout` (string) - A duration to wait for the instance to boot, or a snapshot to be taken.
 Must be a string in [golang Duration-parsable format](https://golang.org/pkg/time/#ParseDuration), like "10m" or "30s".

 ## Basic Example